-There are church leaders and workers who begin as a humble servant.
-As their ministry grows, motives change.
-As they reach the peak of popularity, unknowingly, they receive for themselves the accolades, instead of stepping back and letting Jesus get all the glory.
+Most church leaders begin as humble servants.
+As their ministry grows, motives may change.
+When they reach the peak of popularity, many pride themselves on their accomplishments, stealing God’s glory.

 We could unknowingly be stealing God’s glory

-Super preachers have thousands of followers and a lifestyle to match it.
-Ironically, Jesus walked the opposite, by being humble and frequently isolating himself from the crowd.
-Being impressive and speaking the good things are not always of God.
+Superstar preachers have thousands of followers and a lifestyle to match it.
+Ironically, Jesus walked the opposite by being humble and frequently isolating himself from the crowd.
+Not

 3. Idol of Wealth and Greed

 Isaiah saw a whole culture of covetousness, which is idolatry.
-We know that God longs to provide abundantly for his people, but Moses also warned against the dangers of having too much of it.
+We know that God longs to provide abundantly for his people, but Moses also warned against having too much of it.
 (Deuteronomy 8:10-11)

-Preaching much on prosperity is dangerous because it can poison motives.
-The devil tried to test Jesus with power and wealth but He chose the path of simplicity.
-Many Christians, including missionaries, fail this test according to Chris.
+The devil tempted Jesus with wealth and power.
+Today, Satan uses the same strategy with Jesus’ disciples, and many have failed the test.
 As Johnny Cash said, “you could have it all, my empire of dirt,” and it’s not always about money.

 Should we “claim it”?